 But why do you even experience the pain?
 Why does the process hurt?

-Let us get answers to these as well.
+Let's get answers to these as well.

 Why does it hurt?